Ricardosgeral/relier/README.md

 If the server has no internet, then the following message is displayed: `No internet connection`.

-To update the IP status case the internet connection changed (e.g., insertion of Ethernet cable, connection to WiFi, ...), wait a couple of seconds, then touch on top of the IP message (bottom of the screen).
+To update the IP status case the internet connection has been changed (e.g., insertion of Ethernet cable, connection to WiFi, ...), wait a couple of seconds, then touch on top of the IP message (bottom of the screen).

 Touch anywhere else on the screen to go the **Main menu** page.